Speech Disorders & Language Disorders in Children Explained

 A speech problem and a language problem are not the same thing.

-Now of course your child can have both a speech and a language disorder at the same time but to keep things clear, I’m going to focus on one at a time.
+It is possible for children to have both a speech and a language disorder at the same time but to keep things clear, I will focus on one at a time.

 It’s also important to remember that speaking two languages or more doesn’t cause any of these speech and language problems or make them worse.

 Bilingual Children and Language Development

 Often when it comes to speech disorders and language disorders there’s no known cause so it isn’t something that you did that made this happen.

 What is a speech disorder?